projectnessie/iceberg-catalog-migrator/README.md

 --dry-run
 ```

-All the inputs will be validated and a list of identified table identifiers for migration will be printed on the console
+After validating all inputs, the console will display a list of table identifiers that have been identified for migration along with the total count.
-along with the total count.
-Output will be written to _dry_run.txt_ file.
+This information will also be written to a file called `dry_run.txt`,
-which can be used for actual migration using the `--identifiers-from-file` option without listing tables again from the catalog.
+which can be used for actual migration using the `--identifiers-from-file` option, thus eliminating the need to list tables from the catalog again.

 ### B.2) executes the migration of all 1000 tables and all the tables are successfully migrated.